Join the Add-On Surgical Skills Course!

 Dr. Hoefgen Honored with Distinguished Teaching Service Award for Exemplary Leadership in Medical Education

-Dr. Holly Hoefgen has received a Distinguished Teaching Service Award for her years of service at WashU Medicine Obstetrics and Gynecology.
+Dr. Holly Hoefgen has received a Distinguished Teaching Service Award.
 This award is presented to WashU Medicine by medical students to faculty and house staff in appreciation of exemplary service in medical student education.
-We commend Dr. Hoefgen for being an exemplary leader for […]
+We commend Dr. Hoefgen for being an exemplary leader for medical students, tirelessly supporting their education and development.
+Her dedication and […]

 Dr. Khabele and Dr. Fashemi Spotlight Ovarian Cancer Research at Keystone Regenerative Biology Meeting”